mostafa-ehab22/CS50-Python/README.md

 - **Regular Expressions:** Techniques for pattern matching and text manipulation using Python's re module.
 - **Object-Oriented Programming (OOP):** Principles of Classes and Objects to create robust code.
 - **Final Project:** A comprehensive project integrating multiple concepts learned throughout the course.

+## ⚠️ Disclaimer
+- Code is provided solely for educational purposes and should not be used or submitted as your own work.
+- Using this code to cheat violates academic integrity policies and undermines the learning process.
+It is essential to engage with the material honestly to truly learn and develop your programming skills.